Bronx School for Law, Government and Justice: Athletics

 Bronx LGJ offers boys baseball (made playoffs five of last six years), basketball (2016/2017 League Champions), track (cross country NYC Championship Qualifiers) and bowling, as well as girls softball, bowling, track and volleyball (2017 League Champions, have made playoffs two years in a row).
 The indoor track has also made it to the city championships.
 Recently, the school has started a middle school and high school co-ed soccer team.

 The school's colors are blue and white, and its mascot is the Jaguar.

 Activities

 LGJ has won mock trial championships and many policy debate awards in the past.
 The numerous trophies fill the cases of the vast atrium.
 Currently LGJ is focused on its public forum debate team, which is also accumulating many awards.

-LGJ's other clubs include the Student Government Association, Step Team, National Honor Society, Hispanic Honor Society, Spanish Club, Gay Straight Student Alliance, Spanish Honors Society, National Honors Society and Step Team.
+LGJ's other clubs include the Student Government Association, Step Team, National Honor Society, Hispanic Honor Society, Spanish Club, Gay Straight Student Alliance, and Spanish Honors Society.